 Little Hands to Heaven serves as a preschool program teaching letters, sounds, numbers, pre-reading and pre-math skills, music, art, and Bible—all with lots of physical movement and hands-on activity.

-In Little Hearts for His Glory, the subjects and skills covered are history, Bible, storytime, science, phonics, math, art, dramatic play, music, thinking skills, and both fine and gross motor skills.
-History readings come from the Christian Liberty Press (CLP) books History for Little Pilgrims and History Stories for Children as well as a Bible storybook.
-Children learn a great deal of Bible history and U.S. history with brief introductions to a few other people and events.
+In Little Hearts for His Glory, the subjects and skills covered are history, Bible, language arts, phonics, math, art, story time, dramatic play, music, thinking skills, and both fine and gross motor skills.
+History readings come from the Christian Liberty Press (CLP) books History for Little Pilgrims, History for Little Pilgrims Coloring Book, and History Stories for Children, as well as a Bible storybook and a series of 30 Visual History picture books.
+The Visual History books are scheduled in a box titled "Picture the Past."
+The colorful storybooks tie directly with the historical timeline of the course to help children visualize people, events, and places.
+Picture the Past bookmarks—one per picture book—have discussion questions on one side and a "Picture Hunt" on the reverse.
+The bookmarks engage children more deeply in the content of each book.
+Children learn a great deal of Bible history and U.S. history in Little Hearts!
+Even if you use only the Visual History books and Picture the Past bookmarks, it would provide a great introduction to the story of history for young children.

-Minimal instruction is given for phonics within Little Hearts.
-Instead, suggestions are made for the number of pages or lessons per day to complete in Reading Made Easy, Sound Bytes Reading, or The Reading Lesson.
+Minimal instruction is given for phonics directly within Little Hearts.
+Instead, suggestions are made for the number of pages or lessons per day to complete in Learn to Read Activity Book, Reading Made Easy, Learn to Read/REAL Phonics, or The Reading Lesson.
 You may also use another phonics program of your choice.
+See my separate reviews of the options for reading programs.
+Storytime books add read-aloud picture books to expand children's exposure to good literature, and guiding questions in the lesson plans help children get the most from these books.

 Beyond Little Hearts, 2nd edition